clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

-I also spent quite a bit of time looking into some advanced compilation problems that occur when you are switching from Cljsjs based probject to an NPM `:bundle` based project.
+I also spent quite a bit of time looking into some advanced compilation problems that occur when you are switching from Cljsjs based project to an NPM `:bundle` based project.
 This lead me to finally implement a `--clean` command which makes it easier to clean your compiled artifacts out of your project.